Search for source of Chipotle E.coli faces big hurdles -CDC

 The company has the ability to trace ingredients from the same supplier to restaurants within a specific period, Chipotle spokesman Chris Arnold said in an email.

 “We have provided any traceback information that would be helpful for the investigation,” Arnold said.
 “We would like to find a cause for this as much or more than anyone, and have actively worked with investigators throughout to try to do that.”
-(Additional reporting by Tom Polansek and Julie Steenhuysen in Chicago and Eric Johnson in Seattle)
+(Additional reporting by Tom Polansek and Julie Steenhuysen in Chicago and Eric Johnson in Seattle, Editing by Peter Henderson and Lisa Shumaker)